wcjohnchen/single_cell/README.md

 Figure 2.
-UMAP presentation of cell type clusters in a scATAC-seq breast tumor sample.
+(A) UMAP presentation of cell type clusters in a scATAC-seq breast tumor sample.
+There are two majors clusters: (B) luminal epithelial sell Of mammary gland, and (C) fibroblast Of breast.

 <img src="figure/UMAP_cell_type_scatacseq.png" style="width: 80%; height: 80%;">